 Ironically, the similarly outdated 1972 Liability Convention further complicated the question of fault.
-This convention attempted to define negligence in a manner that would encourage the international community to behave responsibly in space.
-However, for such an agreement to have any considerable effect on debris remediation, its tenets must be straightforward and enforceable.
-Such is not the case.
-The first and most critical determination to make in exposing liability is the identification of objects involved in a given collision.
-In 1972 tracking equipment that could have any meaningful technological effect on these talks did not exist.
-Furthermore, although US Strategic Command's (USSTRATCOM) contemporary Space Surveillance Network has a far greater capability to detect and monitor orbital debris, it is far from perfect and not universally accessible.
-Yet, even if a claimant could accurately identify the party involved in an orbital collision, the issue of negligence remains to be determined.
-Legally, deciding the orbital parameters is the last affirmative action taken by a state in launching a satellite (without standard station-keeping maneuvers); merely launching a satellite does not constitute negligence.13 Some individuals believe that Inter-Agency Space Debris Coordination Committee guidelines, expanded International Telecommunication Union registration, or the standard practice of boosting payloads to graveyard orbits offers avenues for assigning fault to those who do not comply with such norms in the future.
-To date, however, no dominant, rules-based order has reached global consensus.
+This convention was an attempt to define negligence in a manner to encourage the international community to behave responsibly in space.
+However, for such an agreement to have any considerable impact on debris remediation, its tenets must be straightforward and enforceable.
+The convention produced neither.
+The first and most critical question to answer in exposing liability is the identification of what objects were involved in a given collision.
+In 1972, tracking equipment did not exist to make any meaningful technological impact on these talks.
+And while today US Strategic Command's (USSTRATCOM) Space Surveillance Network has a far greater capability to detect and monitor orbital debris, this ability is far from perfect and is not universally accessible.
+Yet even if a claimant could accurately identify who was involved in an orbital collision, the issue of negligence still has to be determined.
+Legally, the last affirmative action a state takes in launching a satellite (sans standard station-keeping maneuvers) is deciding its orbital parameters; merely launching a satellite does not constitute negligence.
+Some believe that Inter-Agency Space Debris Coordination Committee guidelines, expanded International Telecommunication Union (ITU) registration, or the standard practice of boosting payloads to graveyard orbits offer avenues for assigning fault against those who do not comply with such norms in the future.
+But to date, no dominant rules-based order has reached global consensus.

-Finally, the Liability Convention leaves us without a clear answer to the question of what constitutes causation.
-We have no rules of the road in space-no way of telling who was driving in the wrong lane or who ran a red light (only GEO slots require registration with the International Telecommunication Union).
-Moreover, functional satellites can often maneuver small distances.
+Finally, the Liability Convention leaves us without a clear answer as to what constitutes causation.
+There are no rules of the road in space-no way of telling who was driving in the wrong lane or who blew a red light (only GEO slots even require registration with the ITU).
+Furthermore, functional satellites can often maneuver small distances.
 If a nonoperational piece of debris struck an operational satellite that did not jettison (move out of the way), is that contributory negligence?
-So far, because such questions have no firm answers, catastrophic events like Fengyun continue to pollute near Earth orbits, and the international community feels no legal compulsion to act.
-In reality the Liability Convention did not convene with the intention of protecting space; rather, it was a political treaty meant to solidify key national interests in still poorly understood technical and judicial fields.14 Still, without a compelling legal (and consequently economic) incentive to patrol space, the remediation of refuse will continue to be purely a matter of lip service for most states.
+So far, there are no firm answers to questions like this, and consequently, catastrophic events such as Fengyun continue to pollute near earth orbits, while the international community feels no legal compulsion to act.
+In reality, the Liability Convention was not convened with the intention of protecting space; it was a political treaty meant to solidify key national interests in still poorly understood technical and judicial fields.
+14 Still, without a compelling legal (and consequently economic) incentive to patrol space, the remediation of refuse will continue to be purely a matter of lip service for most states.